MariiaZueva/neuralFCA/README.md

 ### To-do list

-1. Choose at least 3 datasets (Kaggle, UCI, etc.), define the target attribute, binarize data and describe scaling (binarization) strategy for the dataset features.
+1. Choose a dataset (Kaggle, etc.), define the target attribute, binarize data and describe scaling (binarization) strategy for the dataset features.
-(Ideal dataset: openly available, with various data types with hundreds of rows.)\
+(Ideal dataset: openly available, with various data types with hundreds of rows.)

 2. Perform classification using standard ML tools (at least 4), explain your choice.
 For example:
 - K Nearest Neighbor (kNN)